OpenBuildings/transfer/README.md

 Usage
 -----

-There are 3 main models:
+There are 3 main abstract models:

 - __AbstractItem__ - Model that can be inherited, providing the basic "item" of a transaction.
 It can will be "frozen" so the price cannot be changed after the transaction is complete.
 - __AbstractItemGroup__ - Groups several items together with ability to get total price, and freeze / unfreeze all items